Your money-making expert. Financial journalist, TV and radio personality.

 If your children are school age and receive free school meals during term times, you may be worried about food and other costs while they are on holiday.
-Find out grants for the summer holidays and what help might be available, depending on where you live in the UK here.
+Find out what help might be available, depending on where you live in the UK here.

 You may also be able to get extra credit during the summer holidays, using this govt link: tax-free childcare or the childcare costs element of Universal Credit.

 Families struggling financially, or facing illness, isolation or bereavement, will have an opportunity for a weekend break thanks to a new government fund.

 More than 800 holidays and trips for families over the next few months will be funded by the £600,000 ‘England for Everyone’ fund.
 The fund will support parents, carers, and young people experiencing difficult times to get away, relax and enjoy themselves on a weekend break in England.